Skip top navigation

 Incomplete Grades (IN)

-Students may request an Incomplete (IN) from their instructor if they are passing the course but are unable to complete all coursework for a cause beyond reasonable control.
-A grade of incomplete is at the discretion of the instructor.
-If the instructor agrees to an IN, an Incomplete Grade Contract should be completed so that all parties are aware of the outstanding assignments that need to be completed for a final grade, as well as the deadline for submitting all assignments.
-A copy of the Incomplete Grade Contract should be retained by the instructor, the student, and the course program office.
-Students who have been granted an “IN” must submit all outstanding work by the date noted on the contract, which is either the 9th week of the following semester (not including summer terms) or a specific deadline established by the instructor.
+Students may request an incomplete grade (IN) from their instructor if they are passing a course but are unable to complete all coursework for extenuating circumstances beyond their control.
+An IN may be assigned at the instructor's discretion.
+If the instructor agrees to an IN, an Incomplete Grade Contract should be completed so that all parties are aware of the remaining assignments to be completed to assign a final grade, as well as to establish a timeframe for completion, including specific deadlines for submitting each assignment.
+The Incomplete Grade Contract can be found on the Registrar’s website.

 Late Course Registration

-Students are expected to register for classes prior to the first day of classes as per the University academic calendar.
-If course registration occurs after the first day of classes, the student may be charged a $125 late registration fee by the University.
+Students are expected to register for classes prior to the first day of classes as per the university academic calendar.
+If course registration occurs after the first day of classes, the student may be charged a $125 late registration fee by the university.

 Professional Dispositions